Doc Talk

 Check out the other videos on the Focus YouTube channel and don’t to forget to subscribe.

-Focus Psychological Services continues to see an uptick in couples and family counseling requests.
+Focus Psychological Service continues to see an uptick in couples and family counseling requests.
 Focus is here to help.

 There are also proactive skills to develop and well-known behaviors to avoid.
 Knowing these skills and behaviors will aid you with your interpersonal interactions.
 Checkout the below listed websites for more information.
 (Note: The information is best used to learn more about yourself and not to point out where the other person needs to improve.)